 How the Farm Bill Is Helping Reduce Hunger

-- The Supplemental Nutrition Assistance Program (SNAP): Formerly called food stamps, SNAP is a cornerstone federal program to help hardworking families during difficult times.
+SNAP is a cornerstone federal program to help hardworking families during difficult times.
 Serving more than 43 million Americans, SNAP is the largest anti-hunger program in the United States.
-The Feeding America network helps connect eligible individuals with these vital resources through education and outreach activities.

-- Commodity Supplemental Food Program (CSFP): The CSFP is a program for low-income seniors ages 60 and older.
-It provides nutritious food to help supplement their diet and it operates in all but two states.
+CSFP is a means tested program for low-income seniors ages 60 and older.
+It provides nutritious food to help supplement their diet and it operates in all but one state.
 Local nonprofits are key anti-hunger partners in CSFP distribution; in 22 states Feeding America network members are the primary distributors for CSFP food.

 Between 25-40% of the food grown, processed and transported in the U.S. does not end up on a dinner plate.
 Feeding America is working hard to try and capture that food and help connect it to the people who need it the most.
 In one year, Feeding America rescues 3.3 billion pounds of food that might have otherwise gone to waste and helps distribute it to Americans in need.